santoshpanda1995/Multiscale-cross-connection-network/README.md

 Model.summary()
 ```

-Now our model is loaded in **Model**. , We can test low light images from this model.
-Some of the low light images on which i have tested my model , I will provide here.
+Now, our model is loaded in **Model**.
+We can test low-light images from this model.
+Some of the low-light images on which I have tested my model, I will provide here.

-4) To test image, define this function
+4) To test the image, define this function
 ```
 from google.colab.patches import cv2_imshow
 import cv2